 The mountain has been the site of two research facilities.
 In 1903, a meteorological observatory building was built on the peak and you can still walk around the building and peer through a window to see its rustic interior.
 In 1956 - 1957, the Sulphur Mountain Cosmic Ray Station was built to study cosmic rays as part of the “International Geophysical Year”.
 It is now a National Historic Site of Canada and a plaque marks its location.

 The Sulphur Mountain trail is a moderate hike that switchbacks its way to the summit ridge.
-With jaw dropping views of the Bow Valley, hikers can continue along a one kilometre, interpretive boardwalk to the Cosmic Ray Station and Sanson’s Peak.
+With jaw-dropping views of the Bow Valley, hikers can continue along a one-kilometre (0.6-mile) interpretive boardwalk to the Cosmic Ray Station and Sanson’s Peak.
 Take the gondola down for a different perspective and to give your legs a rest.

 Banff National Park’s only hot springs pool is an authentic Canadian experience and a favourite among visitors.
 Located close to the Banff Gondola parking area, it’s convenient to combine the two attractions.
-Soak in the steamy hot mineral water where travellers have come to ‘take the waters’ for over a hundred years.
-Consider re-enacting some history, too, in a genuine vintage bathing suit!
+Soak in the steamy hot mineral water where travellers have come to "take the waters" for over a hundred years.
+Consider re-enacting some history in a genuine vintage bathing suit!